 Currently, Michigan has 26 land-based casinos.
 Three are commercial casinos based in Detroit, while the other 23 are tribal casinos run by a variety of different Michigan tribes.

-The world’s largest poker room – PokerStars – has signed a deal with tribal operators in Michigan.
+The world’s largest poker room – PokerStars – signed a deal with the Little Traverse Bay Band of Odawa Indians in Michigan and became the first online poker operator in the state to launch.
 Partypoker has also expressed an interest in entering the legal MI market.

-When Michigan poker hits online sites, residents and visitors will be able to enjoy legal Texas Hold’em for real money.
+As of early 2021, Michigan residents and visitors will be able to enjoy legal Texas Hold’em for real money.
 So, what can we expect to see at the best MI sites?

 Here is what to expect from legal internet poker rooms in MI: